 The bridge will carry pedestrians and bicyclists across I-5 between the Parkwood neighborhood on the west side and the new Shoreline South/N 145th Station on the east.
 The bridge will be wide enough for pedestrians and bicyclists and built to comply with Americans with Disabilities Act (ADA) standards.
-All potentials and decignates are come to compare an adversarial and include pedestrian/bicycle railings, bridge options will be designed to the same safety standards and include pedestrian/bicycle railings, lighting, and screening (throw barrier) to protect drivers on the interstale below from falling objects.
+All bridge options will be designed to the same safety standards and include pedestrian/bicycle railings, lighting, and screening (throw barrier) to protect drivers on the interstate below from falling objects.